VadimYermak/Portfolio-Planner/README.md

 - [License](#license)

 ## Description
+This is a financial portfolio planne that allows the user to research stocks and create a portfolio of stocks.
+The user is able able to preview the expected return, volatility and sharp ratio for the stock of their choice.
+After assessing this information, or if the user already knows which stocks they would like to place in their portfolio, this program will simulate its performance over time.
+Parameters such as initial portfolio investment, weight of the stocks in the portfolio, and investment length of time are inputs provided by the user.

 <div align="center">
 <img src="Images/Portfolio Planner.gif"  style="width: 100%; height: 600px; object-fit: none;">
 </div>
 <br/>

-This is a financial portfolio planne that allows the user to research stocks and create a portfolio of stocks.
-The user is able able to preview the expected return, volatility and sharp ratio for the stock of their choice.
-After assessing this information, or if the user already knows which stocks they would like to place in their portfolio, this program will simulate its performance over time.
-Parameters such as initial portfolio investment, weight of the stocks in the portfolio, and investment length of time are inputs provided by the use.

 ## Background
 Financial concepts and wealth management can be daunting to understand for people who do not have a background in finance.